sanger-pathogens/seroba/README.md

 be a hint for a mosaic serotpye.
 	* Possible solution: perform a blast search on the whole genome assembly

+  * Case 3:
+  	* The third column in the summary.tsv indicates "contamination".
+This means that at least one heterozygous SNP was detected in the read data with at least 10% of the mapped reads at the specific position supporting the SNP.
+  	* Possible solution: please check the quality of your data and have a look for contamination within your reads

 ## Database
 You can use the CTV of PneumoCaT by using seroba  getPneumocat.
 It is also possible to add new serotypes by adding the references sequence to the